Wave-Studio/WaveJS/README.md

 # WaveJS
-This is the in progress rewrite of WaveJS to use Deno, it comes with a Deno compiler & a server written in Deno.
+This is the in progress rewrite of WaveJs to use Deno, it comes with a Deno compiler & a server written in Deno.